adiezsanchez/intestinal_organoid_yolov8/README.md

    <code>mamba env create -f environment.yml</code>

-4. (optiona) If you want to automatically save the resulting .png graphs install kaleido in the venv using pip:
+4. (optional) If you want to automatically save the resulting .png graphs install kaleido in the venv using pip:

    <code>mamba activate int_organoids</code>